tonY1883/misc-utils/Readme.md

 Amazingly useful, especially if you have the unfortunate habit of opening tons of tabs.

+#### `chrome_purge_cache_autostart.cmd`
+The same `.cmd` acript for clearing Chrome's cache.

+The only difference is that this version close the Command Prompt automatically, so you won't leave a window open if you put it in the `Start` folder.

 #### `lshw.sh`
 Generating hardware info report on Linux based systems.